The Overwhelmed Brain

 During the conclusion of the show, I talk about a letter that I received from someone who takes responsibility for his father’s debt because he believes if he hadn’t been born, his father wouldn’t be in debt.
 So he now holds the guilt of being a burden to his father.
 That sounds like something we need to heal right away!

-Filed Under: Ask Paul, childhood, Family, Human Potential, Jealousy, Negative Emotions, Personal Boundaries, Podcast Episode, Relationships Tagged With: How to stop being jealous, The Dysfunctional Family Holiday Season, Their Emotions are not Your Responsibility
+Filed Under: childhood, Family, Human Potential, Jealousy, Negative Emotions, Personal Boundaries, Relationships Tagged With: How to stop being jealous, The Dysfunctional Family Holiday Season, Their Emotions are not Your Responsibility

 5 1 vote